Skip to content

 B.C.
 Aviation Museum hosts ribbon-cutting ceremony for Hawaii Mars

-The legendary water bomber will be ready for public viewing from Sept.
+The legendary water bomber will be ready for public viewing starting Sept.
 28

 Tourism minister Lana Popham helped cut the ribbon accompanied by Steve Nichol, president of BCAM and Wayne Coulson, CEO of Coulson Aviation at the bottom of the Hawaii Mars staircase which was donated by Air Canada.